Euro zone yields fall as ECB, central banks begin bond-buying

 Should Brussels ultimately reject Greece’s proposals, the country could call a referendum or have early elections, its finance minister said on Sunday.

-Euro zone finance ministers ended a meeting on Monday in Brussels to discuss the pledged reforms and said progress must be made now.
-An EU official said ministers would not publish a joint statement on the issue.
+Euro zone finance ministers are meeting on Monday in Brussels to discuss the pledged reforms, with Athens expected to run out of cash later this month.

-Three-year Greek yields rose more than one percentage point to 15.79 percent, the highest level seen in more than two weeks.
+Three-year Greek yields rose over 1 percentage point to 15.5 percent -- the highest level seen in more than two weeks.

 Analysts said the fears around Greek funding was one reason why other low-rated euro zone debt had slightly lagged the broader rally, while others said it was because their central banks did not appear to be active buyers in the market yet.